ritu-patel/Cloud-Pak-for-Integration-Usecases/ace-mq-tls/README.md

 ### Important:
  * **You DO NOT need SNI mapping for service name with port 1414**
- * If App Connect and MQ are on the same cluster but different namespace then you have to provide \<your-service-name\>.\<your-namespace\>.svc.cluster.local
+ * If App Connect and MQ are on the same cluster but different namespaces then you have to provide \<queue-manager-service-name\>.\<your-namespace\>.svc.cluster.local

 # Different users in MQ
 johndoe vs aceuser